1957 Stanley Cup Final

 The 1957 Stanley Cup Final was the championship series of the National Hockey League's (NHL) 1956–57 season, and the culmination of the 1957 Stanley Cup playoffs.
 It was contested between the defending champion Montreal Canadiens and the Boston Bruins.
 The Canadiens were making their seventh consecutive Final appearance, while Boston was making their first appearance since their loss to Montreal.
 The Canadiens won the series, four games to one, for their second straight Cup victory.

 Paths to the Finals

 Montreal defeated the New York Rangers 4–1 to reach the final.
 Boston defeated the Detroit Red Wings 4–1 to reach the final.

 Game summaries

+Game one

-Rocket Richard scored four times in game one, including three in the second period, to tie Ted Lindsay's record, set in for a winning Detroit team.
-Jacques Plante held the Bruins to just six goals in the five games, four of which were scored by Fleming Mackell.
+Maurice Richard scored four times in game one, including three in the second period, to tie Ted Lindsay's record, set in for a winning Detroit team, and give the Canadiens a 1–0 lead in the series.